shahabrrad/vision_toolkit/image_alignment/README.md

-# Homework 1-2: Computer Vision
+# Image alignment using GD from grayscale channels to RGB color

 ## Project Overview
-This project contains starter code for Homework 1-2, which involves aligning three channels of an image inorder to make an RGB image.
+This project involves aligning three channels of an image inorder to make an RGB image.

 We take the digitized Prokudin-Gorskii glass plate images and automatically produce a color image with as few visual artifacts as possible.
-To do this, we extract the three color channel images, place them on top of each other, and align them so that they form a single RGB color image automatically
+To do this, we extract the three color channel images, place them on top of each other, and align them so that they form a single RGB color image automatically.
+This version of the code uses gradient descent to find the best alignment, as opposed to the other image alignment method that uses exhaustive search.

 ## File Structure
 - `main.py`: The main script to run the project.